Expert witnesses and your medical malpractice case

 When patients are dissatisfied with their doctors or healthcare providers, they may feel justified in filing a medical malpractice claim.
-However, medical malpractice lawsuits can be complex, and a valid claim requires that a doctor or healthcare provider was negligent when providing care to the patient.
-Virginia law also has other requirements that must be met, such as certification by an expert witness and filing your claim within the statute of limitations.[1]
-An experienced attorney can help you determine the validity of your claim and help make sure these legal requirements are satisfied.
+However, medical malpractice lawsuits can be complex, and a valid claim requires that a doctor or healthcare provider be negligent when providing care to the patient.
+Virginia law also has other requirements that must be met, such as certification by an expert witness and filing your claim within the statute of limitations.
+An experienced medical malpractice lawyer can help you determine the validity of your claim and help make sure these legal requirements are satisfied.

-The expert that is retained to review medical records in your case must meet the following requirements.
+The expert retained to review medical records in your case must meet the following requirements.

 • Same or related area of practice.
-The reviewing expert must demonstrate expert knowledge to the standards of the defendant’s specialty or area of practice.[4]
-In other words, the expert must be experienced and qualified in the same medical specialty or be proficient in the relevant practice or procedures in the case.
+The reviewing expert must demonstrate expert knowledge to the standards of the medical professionals’ specialty or area of practice.
+In other words, the medical expert witnesses must be experienced and qualified in the same medical specialty or be proficient in the relevant practice or procedures in the case.

 • Review medical records.The expert must review the medical records, including hospital chart notes, appointment records, and care plans.